 Nicole O. Tupman

 After graduating from law school, Nicole clerked for the Hon.
 Karen E. Schreier, Chief District Court Judge for the District of South Dakota.
 As a result, Nicole is well-versed in federal practice and procedure.
+Nicole regularly appears in federal court on complex civil litigation matters.

 Before attending law school, Nicole taught Special Education to inner-city middle and high school students in St. Louis, Missouri, and managed the district’s debate league as a Teach for America corps member.
 She has remained active in the education field through community involvement and publications.